hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/_ySgROdd_Bw?si=CSzCklbTeRzaRtFg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Join us on our [GitHub repository](https://github.com/jullienl/HPE-COM-baremetal), where a wealth of information awaits you in the README file.
+Learn how to effectively utilize our project— from cloning it into your environment to commencing its use—and witness the ways it can streamline your bare metal provisioning workflow.

-Stay tuned as we will continue to update and maintain this project, incorporating user feedback and the latest advancements in technology.
+Stay tuned as we will continue to update and maintain this project, incorporating user feedback and the latest advancements that HPE GreenLake will offer.

-Get started now by visiting our [GitHub repository](https://github.com/jullienl/HPE-COM-baremetal), and begin transforming your server deployment strategy today!
+Get started now, and begin transforming your server deployment strategy today!